-The CII values and respects diversity and strives in all its activities to take account of and reflect the interests of all the people it serves.
+The CII values and respects inclusion and diversity and strives in all its activities to take account of and reflect the interests of all the people it serves.

 Diversity values the differences which exist between people.
 These differences are embraced to promote an environment where everyone’s characteristics are valued, respected and fully utilised.